Randy A. Piedrahita

 Randy has successfully tried cases in State and Federal Courts all over Louisiana, and has conducted seminars for continuing legal education in Louisiana, receiving high marks for his recent seminars on jury selection and communication.
 His practice area includes personal injury with a focus on maritime law, industrial accidents, and automotive accidents.
 Randy recently served as lead trial counsel in a case against a natural gas utility involving a natural gas explosion in a rent house in Opelousas, Louisiana.
 The St. Landry Parish jury delivered a verdict that was affirmed by the Third Circuit Court of Appeal and Louisiana Supreme Court, valued in excess of $23,000,000 for the severe burn injuries sustained by the family members present in the home at the time of the explosion.
 In 2015, Randy represented the City of Baton Rouge/Parish of East Baton Rouge and helped get Baton Rouge $2.145 million for losses from the BP oil spill.
 This was a record settlement for an inland city in the entire national BP litigation.

-Randy serves as a Reserve Deputy Sheriff with arrest authority for East and West Baton Rouge Parishes.
+Randy served as a Reserve Deputy Sheriff with arrest authority for East and West Baton Rouge Parishes.
 Randy is an entry-qualified member of the East Baton Rouge Parish Sheriff's Office SWAT Team, receiving training from Blackwater and LAPD SWAT in high-risk warrant service, hostage rescue, and barricaded suspect arrest scenarios.
 He also served as SWAT's FBI and National Tactical Officers' Association (NTOA)-trained Crisis Negotiator, not to mention being its Legal Advisor.
 He was also a special Deputy U.S. Marshal serving with SWAT in its efforts to assist the U.S. Marshal's Service in fugitive apprehension.
 He also has served as Legal Instructor for the Capital Area Regional Training Academy, a police academy training police cadets in the Baton Rouge Metro area.
 Randy further has made presentation on liability issues for the POST Council, the certifying body for all law enforcement officers in Louisiana, and also teaches legal issues for the East Baton Rouge Sheriff Reserve Academy and for its regional SWAT training school.

 Randy has also served as Co-Chair of East Baton Rouge Sheriff Sid Gautreaux's Regional Law Enforcement Transition Team, and is a member of the Louisiana Bar Association Hispanic Lawyers' Association.
 Randy is also a Life Member of the National Rifle Association; he also served on the Board of the Pelican State Chapter Friends of the NRA, responsible for funding and administering local gun and hunter safety programs and other charitable aspects involving the National Rifle Association.